The Ace of Hearts (1921 film): Production

 The film was originally shot with a different ending in which Forrest, Lilith and their baby are shown living in the mountains, believing they have escaped death with Farallone's help.
-One day, Forrest discovers an Ace of Hearts card wedged in the bark of a tree and rushes back to the cabin only to discover Morbius arriving, one of his arms amputated and his legs crippled.
-Morbius, who somehow survived the bomb blast, tells the couple that Farallone’s sacrifice converted Morbius to the ideal of love as a greater force for changing the world rather than death and destruction.
+One day, Forrest discovers an Ace of Hearts card wedged in the bark of a tree and rushes back to the cabin only to discover Morgridge arriving, one of his arms amputated and his legs crippled.
+Morgridge, who somehow survived the bomb blast, tells the couple that Farallone’s sacrifice converted Morgridge to the ideal of love as a greater force for changing the world rather than death and destruction.
 When Sam Goldwyn saw a screening, he declared the ending preposterous and ordered that it be reshot.
 The new ending finished with Farralone's sacrifice and Lilith and Forest walking off together to start their new life together.

 The Ace of Hearts was the second of the five productions that Lon Chaney made for Goldwyn Pictures between his contracts at Universal Pictures and Metro–Goldwyn–Mayer.
 It reunited him with director Wallace Worsley and co-star John Bowers after their work on The Penalty (1920), also based on a Gouverneur Morris novel.
 The film was one of Leatrice Joy’s last productions for Goldwyn before her move to Paramount Pictures the following year.